innotexak/file_management_system/README.md

-# CInstance File System (CFS)
+# Innotexic File System (IFS)

-The CFS is a file management system that enables secure client-side uploads to AWS S3.
+The IFS is a file management system that enables secure client-side uploads to AWS S3.
 It validates API keys for access and provides endpoints for file uploads, retrieval, and deletion.
 The system ensures secure file transfers using S3, with key validation done through x-public-key and x-secret-key headers.
 The CFS also supports dynamic versioning in the API routes (e.g., /api/v1/, /api/v2/).

 # Features
 Secure API key validation using x-public-key and x-secret-key.